The Forty Club

-The Forty Club (XL) is an English cricket club, established by Henry Grierson in 1936 and playing its first matches in 1937.
+The Forty Club (XL) is a [UK] cricket club, established by Henry Grierson in 1936 and playing its first matches in 1937.

 Grierson's original intention was to enable good players to enjoy cricket into middle age.
 In a letter to a prospective opponent in 1937 he explained who would play for the club: "Qualifications – over 40, good fellows, and useful cricketers.
 Professionals as well as amateurs.
 No sub., each paying his own exes."
 The first match was against Wellingborough School on 19 June 1937.